Leah Hayes

 Leah Hayes (born October 21, 2005) is an American swimmer, currently swimming for the Illinois-based team Fox Valley Park District Riptides.
+She is a 200 m individual medley and 400 m individual medley Champion in 2023 World Junior Championships, also win gold medalist in 4 × 200 m freestyle, silver medalist in 4 × 100 m freestyle with bronze medalist in 200 m freestyle.

-Early life and career
+Early life, swimming, and education

+Hayes was born to parents Jill and Tim Hayes.
+At the age of six, Hayes was diagnosed with alopecia, a condition that causes hair loss.
 At the age of 10, Hayes would earn her first national age group record in the 200m freestyle.

-Career
+Hayes currently attends Kaneland High School, and is scheduled to graduate in 2024.
+She has committed to swim at the University of Virginia.

+Swimming career

 2018

 In 2018, Hayes was featured on Sports Illustrated Kids as the 2018 SportsKid of the Year.

 2019

 In 2019, it was announced that Hayes would start attempting national meets in order to get Olympic Time Trial cut times.
 In June, Hayes earned an Olympic Time Trials cut time at the 2019 Swim Pink A+ Invite in the 400m individual medley.

 2021

 In 2021, Hayes would swim in the 2020 United States Olympic trials in the 100m freestyle, the 200m individual medley, and the 400m individual medley.
 However, she would fail to qualify for the 2020 Summer Olympics in all three events.

 2022

 On April 26, it was announced that Hayes had suffered a stress fracture in her foot.
 However, she would still compete in the 2022 USA Swimming International Team Trials.

 At Trials, Hayes managed to qualify for both the 200m and the 400m individual medley.
 While Hayes came fourth in the 400m behind Katie Grimes, Emma Weyant, and Hali Flickinger, Hayes was able to get herself into second place in the 200m, thus qualifying her for the USA Worlds team. and competed in the 2022 World Aquatics Championships in the women's 200m individual medley.
 Hayes, in an interview, was reportedly in shock at making the team, saying "To make the team, it’s definitely quite a surprise...
 As we were getting our pictures taken and I was standing with all these incredible athletes, I was like, ‘Oh my gosh.’
 I had a conversation with Katie Ledecky and with Lilly King.
 What in the world?"

 Hayes was added to the roster of the 2022-2023 U.S. National Team by USA Swimming.